Tanya Ekanayaka: Career

+16 Sri Lankan Piano Isles, Ekanayaka’s sixth solo album of sixteen compositions for solo piano drawing on 16 Sri Lankan coastal and inland isles and representing two distinct forms of composition-performance was released on 23 May 2025.

+Eight works of 16 Sri Lankan Piano Isles were composed from 2022 to 2024 while the album's eight Extempore Compositions represent a form of composition-performance not presented in any of Ekanayaka’s previous work, involving simultaneous composition-recording on a single day of the album’s recording session, each incorporating a unique musical motif and each in one take.

-Ekanayaka is the first Sri Lankan composer, in history, to have complete albums of original music released worldwide by an international record label.
+Ekanayaka is the first Sri Lankan composer, in history, to have complete albums of original music released worldwide by international record labels.

 She also developed a music composition project from 2012 to 2014.
 The project aimed to assist war-affected and impoverished Sri Lankan school children recovering from the country's thirty year civil war.

 Ekanayaka holds a Bachelor of Arts (Honours) degree from the University of Peradeniya and a Master of Science degree and PhD from the University of Edinburgh.
 She is a Fellow (FTCL) of the Trinity College of Music (UK), a Licentiate (LRSM) of the Royal Schools of Music (UK) and Licentiate (LGSMD) of the Guildhall School of Music & Drama (UK) which awarded her its Professional Performer's Diploma (PPD) in 1999.

 She is ambidextrous and has a synaesthesia, which influences her style of composition.